tezos/tezos/docs/whitedoc/michelson.rst

 are Capitalized.

 All domain specific constants are Micheline constants with specific formats.
-Some have two representations accepted by the data type
-checker: a readable one in a string and an optimized one in a natural.
+Some have two variants accepted by the data type checker: a readable one in a string and an optimized.

 -  ``mutez`` amounts are written as naturals.
 -  ``timestamp``\ s are written either using ``RFC 339`` notation